tuliodalcol/MoviesData_omdb/README.md

 # CASE STUDY 1

-### Description
-We want you to implement a REST API that, given a movie or series title, returns the results available in the OMDb API, which is a RESTful web service to obtain that information.
-We will positively evaluate it if you develop it in Python.

-##### Config
+### Config
 -  Edit the .env file

     `API_KEY` = The api token

     `OUTPUT_DIR` = Local folder you want to create to store the results

-##### Instructions to create project
+### Instructions to install dependencies
 ```javascript
 bash run.sh
 ```

-##### Instructions to run project
+### Instructions to run project
 ```javascript
 python3 main.py
 ```
-params:
+It will ask to input on screen the Content type and Content name, and the results will be exported to a local directory in the format of csv.

+#### Params:

   `Content type` = It can be Movie / Series / Episode.